raspberrypilearning/c3-wolfram-magic-8-ball/en/step_3.md

  --- /task ---

 --- task ---
- Test the `Which` statement with a few different questions to check that it is giving positive, negative or neural responses.
+ Test the `Which` statement with a few different questions to check that it is giving positive, negative, or neutral responses.
+If you like, you can use these questions, or you can think of your own.

  ```question = "Do I love puppies?"```